East Side Freedom Library: Collections and programs

 The mission of the East Side Freedom Library is "to mobilize community knowledge for solidarity, advocate for justice and work toward equity for all".
 The library's resources and activities serve to provide historical context for the communities of Saint Paul's East Side neighborhood, create connections among them, and encourage celebration of the area's diverse cultures.
 Events held at the library include workshops, presentations on regional history, and tutoring as well as meetings of clubs and unions.
-The library also functions as a cultural center.
+The library also functions as a cultural center, showcasing musical performances, readings, art exhibits, movies, puppet shows, and book clubs.

-The library's non-circulating collection of over 20,000 books and other items focuses on the regional histories of labor, African-Americans, immigration, and social movements.
+The library's non-circulating collection of over 35,000 books and other items focuses on the regional histories of labor, African-Americans, immigration, and social movements.
 The collections have been developed primarily from donations from the personal libraries of a number of scholars, including co-founder Rachleff.

 Since 2015, the library has also housed the Hmong Archive.
 This archive was established in 1999 by Marlin L. Heise, Yuepheng L. Xiong, Tzianeng Vang, and others, and is one of the largest collections of books, documents, and material objects related to Hmong culture and history.
 It functions as an important resource to the large Hmong community in Minnesota, as well as to educators.